MaterSim/PyXtal/doc/COMMAND_MODE.rst

 How to define the molecules?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-For the specification of molecule, please ref to the section of `Working with Molecules <Others.html#working-with-molecules>`_.
+For the specification of molecule, please ref to the section of `Molecule in PyXtal <Usage.html#molecule-in-pyxtal>`_.